fagan2888/aws-for-me/README.md

 # Basics
 ## Launching
 Goto AWS Console.
 For Cornell, http://signin.aws.cucloud.net/
+- Search for EC2 Console
+- Goto "Key Pairs"
 - when requested, and not previously configured, create a key with PEM file.
 Download and follow instructions (needed for SSH access)
+- download PEM file (put it into a known location)

 ## Setup
 I configured a specific IAM